arpit20328/Genome-Size-Annotation/README.md

 Secondly in classification algorithms like kaiju, there is no .fna or .fasta file available rather only index files are available from where the alignement is done and we get reads assigned table as output species wise.
 There we even do not have an option to fetch genome sizes at all.

 We devloped bash scripts to download genome size directly from NCBI server provided we have taxid list available with us.
 The only limitation is that some species/taxa which have assigned taxid via NCBI but do not have defined genome do not give genome size from our devloped scripts.
+For these cases we take help of data minning from Genome Check API tool from NCBI (https://api.ncbi.nlm.nih.gov/genome/v0/expected_genome_size?species_taxid=<taxid>).

-For these cases we take help of data minning from AI tools like perplexity.com to fetch genome sizes with mentioning of the sources/research papers/portal which mentions it.
+Some taxid still will not be having expected genome size in Genome Check NCBI API.
+For these cases we took help of AI tools like perplexity.com to fetch genome sizes with mentioning of the sources/research papers/portal which mentions it.
+Our curated database mentions source of the information from where genome size is extracted.

 ![image](https://github.com/user-attachments/assets/876fd8bf-d167-428b-85c0-d41e186ca9ad)